cometapp/engine/content/article2/main.md

-# Quick overview of the state-of-the-art: the classification task of the ImageNet challenge
+# Review of the image classification task: the ImageNet challenge

-## Introduction

-In the previous post, the interest of embed deep learning algorithms in mobile phone has be introduced.
-With diverse and rich photo gallery everyone has in his or her cellphone, it becomes an important personal database difficult to manage by ourself specially to recover specific events.

-Comet is an app helping users rediscovering their own souvenirs while respecting their privacy.
-As a start, users should be able to have a souvenir in their mind and find the associated images in the most efficient way.
-In a large gallery containing thousands of images, no one have the exact time line and can exactly remember its structure.
-Nevertheless everyone has key events in its mind where we can remember of tiny details.
-In this way, users may search a specific image using its memory of objects present in this targeted picture.

-Search images by objects, animals or persons is a classification task with a high number of classes.
-For a specific word, a user can be able to find a picture according to a confidence probability predicted by as specific model.
-Thus the higher the number of classes, the better the match with the vocabulary of the user.
+## Why do we need image classification?
+In the previous post, we praised the advantages of embedded deep learning algorithms into mobile phones.
+While the applications are numerous, we will focus on computer vision algorithms, the heart of Comet.
+One of the most popular task of such algorithms is image classification, ie telling which object appears on a picture.
+Indeed mobile phones host a diverse and rich photo gallery which then become a personal database difficult to manage especially to recover specific events.
+Users should be able to have a souvenir in their mind and find the associated images in the most efficient way.
+A first intuitive approach would be to type in a word corresponding to the content of the image.
+Searching images with words is, from a machine learning point of view, a classification problem with a high number of classes.

-The purpose of this post is to provide few details about the state-of-the-art of the ImageNet challenge, precisely over the classification task that have inspired our work at the machine learning team.
-Some of the major shifts of performances will be approached providing short precisions about innovative architectures and modules.
+The purpose of this post is to provide a review of the state-of-the-art of image classification algorithms based on the most popular labelled dataset, ImageNet.
+We will describe some of the innovative architectures which lead to significant improvements.

-## The classification task using Deep Learning: state-of-the-art using the ImageNet challenge
+## The ImageNet challenge

-### The ImageNet challenge

 In the recent field of computer vision and image analysis, the ImageNet challenge is a reference for the state-of-the-art.
 It is the outcome of a collaboration between Stanford University and Princeton University